Baraa2nassar/Philoi/README.md

   <img src="static/images/favicon.ico" alt="Philoi logo" width="100px">
   <br>
   <p>
     Philoi is a full stack web application that lets you create quizzes to test which facts applies to your friends.
-This project was first developed by Baraa Nassar and Mushtaq Miah.
+This project was first developed by Baraa Nassar and <a href="https://www.github.com/mhmh4">mhmh4</a>.
     <br>
     <p style="font-size: 19px;">
       <a href="http://www.philoi.tech/">Visit the site</a>